RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 #### Once
 `once` is a shortcut for writing an if/un/elif/elun/else chain.
-It starts with `once`, the variable to evaluate then, optionally, an operator or a boolean. function/procedure which takes exactly two parameters.
+It starts with `once`, the variable to evaluate then, optionally, an operator or a booleam callable which takes exactly two parameters.
+The callable's name should be typed without parentheses.
 The default operator is `=`.
 The first match in the `once` will be executed.
 If there is no match, the `else` will be executed.
 The `once` uses an alternative code block syntax where each case starts with the a list of values separated by spaces followed by an arrow `=>`.
 If the code is only one line, then it can also be typed out on the same line, otherwise it follows on separate lines.

 ```dew
 # selects and execute the first case where age is under the value being tested